Shark SUP 10'6 Cross$769

 But if you like a challenge, you’ll quickly grow into the Lemon Shark and be rewarded for your hard efforts within a few weeks of consistent paddling.

 It handles waves better than most other allrounders due to its pointed tail.
 So intermediates that enjoy a light surf but still spend time cruising, you should highly consider this board!

 Heavier riders (Above 80kgs) beware of the Lemon Shark, you may find yourself going downwards more than forwards.
 Check out the 6″ thick version instead.

-However, If you fall below the 75-80 kg mark the Lemon Shark will float you like a cloud on the wind.
+However, If you fall below the 75-80 kg mark, the Lemon Shark will float you like a cloud in the wind.
 For heavier riders, the 11′ long and 6″ thick version is definitely the better option.